Zvi Yanai: Biography

 Sandro Toth (later Zvi Yanai) was born in Pescara, Italy.
-His father was a baritone singer from Budapest and his mother was a prima ballerina from Gratz, Austria.
+His father was a baritone singer from Budapest, and his mother was a prima ballerina from Graz, Austria.
 They were not married.
 His father was Christian and his mother was Jewish.
 He was raised as a Protestant but converted to Catholicism in 1942 and studied for the priesthood.

 He immigrated to Mandatory Palestine at the age of 10 and was sent to Kibbutz Ramat David.
 He later served in the Israel Defense Forces and worked at IBM-Israel for many years.

-Yanai became a self-described atheist, but nevertheless felt a strong connection to Jewish history and thought.
+Yanai became a self-described atheist, but felt a strong connection to Jewish history and thought.